 1. Patch Your System

-Every technical vulnerability that WannaCry exploited was patchable for up to two months before the attack.
-There were no zero day exploits involved.
-By the time the (apparently) NSA-derived tools were released by Shadow Brokers, Microsoft had already patched some of the more potentially damaging vulnerabilities.
+Every technical vulnerability exploited has been patchable for up to two months for MS17-010 (Published March 14, 2017).
+There are no zero day exploits involved in this attack.
+Two months ago, when the (apparently) NSA-derived tools were released by Shadow Brokers, Microsoft had already patched some of the more potentially damaging vulnerabilities, exactly one month before.

 The SMBv1 vulnerability is a remote code execution vulnerability which is trivial to exploit (code was provided in the NSA / Shadow Broker dump) and allows the attacker to take control of the target system.
 SMB is an application layer protocol used by Microsoft systems to provide access to file shares, printers and some other resources.
 The version exploited is version 1, which was superseded by version 2 in 2006, and version 3 (actually 2.2, renamed to 3 in 2012).